Multi-Scale Node Embeddings for Graph Modeling and Generation: Conclusions

 \section{Conclusions}

-The power of graphs relies on their ability to accommodate different kind of interactions by a suitable definition of nodes and edges.
-By arbitrarily identifying a node as the aggregation of microscopic entities the resulting network is a \textit{coarse-grained} version of the original one.
-By repeating this procedure several times, one obtains a \textit{multi-scale} unfolding of the observed graph.
-We have applied this procedure on the ION and the WTW (see \autoref{sec:DatasetDescription}) showing how one \textit{generative process} could be represented at several resolutions.
+The strength of the graphs-based models lies in their flexibility to capture various type of interactions through suitable definitions of nodes and edges.
+By grouping microscopic nodes into a single block-node, the resulting network is a \textit{coarse-grained} version of the original graph.
+Repeating this procedure several times, it produces a multi-scale and hierarchical unfolding of the observed graph.
+We applied this procedure to both the ION and WTW datasets (see \autoref{sec:DatasetDescription}), demonstrating how a single \textit{generative process} can be represented at different resolutions.

-A relevant part of the \textit{node-embedding} literature \cite{2023_ZooGuide_Baptista} aims at find the optimal representation of the nodes at a single scale, neglecting these numerous ways of tracking down the generative process.
-To stress the point, we \textit{applied} either a \textit{single-scale} method from the machine-learning field, i.e. LPCA \cite{2021_symLPCA_Chanpuriya}, and the \textit{new} multi-scale models enriched with \textit{node embeddings} (MSM) \autoref{sec:ModelProsentation_and_Renormalization}.
-The key assumption is that, similarly to the generative process, the models must be \textit{scale-invariant} through the scales.
-Since the MSM is built with this premise, it would naturally be \textit{self-consistent} whereas we forced LPCA to be self-consistent by applying the same renormalization rule of the MSM (\autoref{eq:LPCA_summed_bc}).
-In particular, the renormalization rule (\autoref{eq:MSM_sum_graining_rule}) states that the community vectors are the \textit{sum} of their inner-node vectors.
-This allows for a principled interpretation of the sum of the node embeddings which is not possible with LPCA and, in general, with the single-scale models.